Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    `./bin/start-agent.sh [--host $hostname --config $config_dir --debug]`

    `--host` allows user to specify the hostname of new Smart Agent.
 If it is not specified, localhost will be used.
+You can also specify multiple nodes, e.g., --host "node1 node2".

    `--config` allows user to specify a config dir for Agent.
 There is no need to use this option if the default ${SSM_HOME}/conf is used.